best-practices-for-creating-and-sending-quotations-or-estimates

 Use proper quotation software to create professional-looking quotes and estimates.
 Sending a poorly formatted Excel or Word template can make you look unserious, and badly reflect on your business’s capability to deliver on your needs.

 With Refrens, you can create professional quotations, estimates, and other accounting documents for free.
-There are multiple contoh quotation templates available, which you customize according to your brand style, fonts, colors, and more.
+There are multiple quotation templates available, which you customize according to your brand style, fonts, colors, and more.

 • Pricing